opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ---
 layout: default
-title: Connecting multiple data sources
+title: Multiple data sources
 parent: Data sources
 nav_order: 10
 redirect_from:
   - /dashboards/discover/multi-data-sources/
 ---

-# Connecting multiple data sources
+# Multiple data sources

 Learn how to enable the `data_source` setting in Dashboards; add credentials, data source connections, and index patterns; and combine visualizations in a single dashboard in this tutorial.

-## Modify the YAML file settings for multiple data sources
+## Step 1: Modify the YAML file settings.

 This tutorial uses a preconfigured data source and index pattern for which you aren’t required to configure settings.
 However, you have to enable the multiple data sources feature because it is disabled by default.